 Hair follicle testing works longer than other methods of drug testing for DMT, making it a good method for checking for long-term drug use.

-A technician cuts a group of hairs close to your scalp and checks those hairs for presence of DMT or its metabolites (chemicals produced when your body processes the drug).
+A technician cuts a group of hairs close to your scalp and checks those hairs for the presence of DMT or its metabolites (chemicals produced when your body processes the drug).

 It’s common for hair testing to detect DMT for up to 90 days after use.
 It’s possible that it could be detected for longer, especially with heavy use—or long hair that has captured multiple periods of drug use.

 How Long Does DMT Stay in Your Blood?